 ► You may also like: The Surprising and Meaningful History Behind the Word "Sacrament"

-The Church of Jesus Christ of Latter-day Saints has a long history of encouraging members to use the right hand in partaking the sacrament with repeated mention by leaders in various publications between the late-1800s and the mid-1900s that it is “customary” or “advisable” (but not required) to use the right hand.
-However, it appears that this is the first time since the 1930s that this counsel has appeared in an official handbook.
+The Church of Jesus Christ of Latter-day Saints has a long history of encouraging members to use the right hand in partaking the sacrament, with repeated mention by leaders in various publications between the late 1800s and the mid-1900s that it is “customary” or “advisable” (but not required) to use the right hand.
+However, it appears that the 2020 handbook revision is the first time since the 1930s that this counsel has appeared in an official handbook.
 Thus, this may be another example of the ongoing Restoration to which President Nelson has referred.

 My Own Experience

-For me, the new instruction coheres with my own Episcopalian upbringing, what I learned as a convert to The Church of Jesus Christ of Latter-day Saints, as well as what I have observed in my life-long study of, and experience with, sacred practices in various faiths.
+For me, the new instruction coheres with my own Episcopalian upbringing, what I learned as a convert to The Church of Jesus Christ of Latter-day Saints, and what I have observed in my life-long study of, and experience with, sacred practices in various faiths.